krembilneuroinformatics/kcni-school-lessons/README.md

 **TA's:** Sonny Chen & Sajel Patel

+**Computing Environment**: we will continue to use our custom rstudio docker, available from dockerhub `edickie/kcnischool-rstudio:latest` [click here for install instructions]

 | Time (EST) | Session | |
 |---- |----|---|
 | 9:00-10:30	| Lecture 1: Gene expression in bulk and single-cells | Watch on [Crowdcast](https://www.crowdcast.io/e/s4qmka1v/5) |